 - Light stock or cream may be added in place of some of the milk, and sometimes a Veloute sauce (butter, flour & stock) is enriched with cream or sour cream, making a flavorful white sauce.

-- White sauce loves a little acid, perhaps a squeeze from a lemon or a bit of sherry or less frequently, white wine.
+- White sauce loves a little acid, perhaps a squeeze of a lemon or a bit of sherry or less frequently, white wine.

 - Some white sauces may be “enriched” with egg, cream, sour cream, etc.

-- Although traditionally flavored with nutmeg, you may prefer, for some recipes, to season with pepper, cayenne, celery salt, a bit of chopped parley or chopped chives.
+- Although traditionally flavored with nutmeg, you may prefer, for some recipes, to season with pepper, cayenne, celery salt, a bit of chopped parsley or chopped chives.